Howard C. Warren

 Howard Crosby Warren (1867 – 1934) was an American psychologist and the first chairman of the Princeton University Psychology department.
 He was also president of the American Psychological Association in 1913.

 The Society of Experimental Psychologists awards the Howard Crosby Warren Medal each year in his honor.

 Early life and education

 Howard Crosby Warren was born in Montclair, New Jersey.
 His parents were Dorman T. Warren and Harriet Crosby Warren.

 Warren graduated from Princeton in 1889, and received his A.M. in 1891.
-Starting in 1891, he studied abroad at the universities in Leipzig, Berlin and Munich, but left by 1892 to help establish a psychological laboratory at Princeton University with James Baldwin.
+Starting in 1891, he studied abroad at the universities in Leipzig, Berlin and Munich, but left by 1892 to help establish a psychological laboratory at Princeton University with James Mark Baldwin.

 He was made assistant professor at Princeton in 1896, and Professor of Experimental Psychology in 1902.